mdn/content/files/en-us/web/performance/fundamentals/index.md

 Modern CPUs can enter a lower-power mode when mostly idle.
 Applications that constantly fire timers or keep unnecessary animations running prevent CPUs from entering low-power mode.
 Power-efficient applications shouldn't do that.

-When applications are sent to the background, a {{domxref("document.visibilitychange_event", "visibilitychange")}} event is fired on their documents.
+When applications are sent to the background, a {{domxref("document/visibilitychange_event", "visibilitychange")}} event is fired on their documents.
 This event is a developer's friend; applications should listen for it.

 ### Specific coding tips for application performance